cedardevs/onestop/docs/developer/additional-developer-info.md

 You can either upload your own metadata via a curl to the registry application or use the script in the onestop-test-data repository to upload metadata in that repository.

+If you are an NCEI employee contact someone on the OneStop agile team for more information on what test systems are in place for you to interact with.
 ### Upload a Specific Metadata
 ```bash
 curl -X PUT\